milanwiedemann/phc-coding-club/resources/Sheet1.md

 my_vector[1:3]
 ```

-Putting a - in front of the vector inside the square brackets will
+Putting a `-` in front of the vector inside the square brackets will
 remove **all** the entries it references.
 Instead of numeric indices,
 you can also use **logical** vectors as indices.
 Putting a logical
 vector (which must be of the same length as the vector you are
 referencing) inside the square brackets will return only those entries
-for which the value in the same position in the logical vector is TRUE.
+for which the value in the same position in the logical vector is
-This may not look it at first, but it’s an extremely powerful method.
+`TRUE`.
+This may not look it at first, but it’s an extremely powerful
-The reason for this is because any logical statement involving vectors
+method.
+The reason for this is because any logical statement involving
-will generate a vector of logical values, which can be used as an
+vectors will generate a vector of logical values, which can be used as
-indexing vector.
+an indexing vector.
 We’ll cover how to use logical statements soon.

 Using square brackets to reference values in a matrix or data frame is
 similar, only you now have to specify two arguments inside the brackets